GoSecure/pyrdp/README.md

 [Specific examples can be found here.](docs/transparent-proxy.md)

-**NOTE**: This requires root privileges, only works on Linux and requires manual firewall configuration to ensure that traffic is router properly.
+**NOTE**: This requires root privileges, only works on Linux and requires manual firewall configuration to ensure that traffic is routed properly.

 ### Using the PyRDP Player